mindyng/mindyng.github.io/_posts/2021-06-22-Deployed-Web-App-for-Business-Stakeholder.md

 huge number of Github contributors.
 So app development was straight forward and code was light.

 For deployment, that was even simpler because all I had to do was request an invite for [Streamlit Sharing](https://share.streamlit.io/) capabilities.
 Then all I had to do was provide the Github repo to point to.
 The repo included my web app Python script and a requirements.txt to specify packages needed to build the app and everything else was spun up by Streamlit.
 And within a few minutes my app was deployed on the web with a URL I shared with my business stakeholder.
+Get a quick preview below or even better: check it out yourself [here](https://share.streamlit.io/mindyng/2021-projects/main/fluence_digital/streamlit_deploy.py)!

 https://user-images.githubusercontent.com/12889138/123044053-06653b80-d3ae-11eb-8ea1-8d5ed3a1f0e2.mov